lucygoodyear19/MycobiomeProject/processing/README.md

       - abundance table with samples as rows and ASVs as columns

-Screen output (or .o file in the case of running on HPC) should be reviewed before proceeding, as should the first four outputs listed above.
-These all contain checks to ensure nothing has gone wrong during te pipeline.
+Screen output (or .o file in the case of running on HPC) should be reviewed before proceeding, as should the first three outputs listed above.
+These all contain checks to ensure nothing has gone wrong during the pipeline.

 No modifications should be required in order for this script to run with any R-script argument containing the correct variables and with the sequences in the correct format.